 It also comes with some generous extras in the form of a one-year subscription to Microsoft Office 365 Personal, which as well as giving you full access to Microsoft’s Office software also includes 1TB of OneDrive storage, which could come in handy for storing all the songs, photos and videos you can download over its 4G connection.

-The HTC Desire 620 is one of many low to mid-range Android smartphones with 4G LTE support.
+The HTC Desire 620 is one of many mid-range Android smartphones with 4G LTE support.
 But it has a couple of advantages over other smartphones in this price bracket and the first is that it comes with HTC's software, including the excellent HTC Sense user-interface and BlinkFeed.

 Additionally, it has a very decent 8MP rear-facing camera with LED flash backed up by HTC's superb Zoe camera software and it doesn't end there because it also has a front-facing 5 mega-pixel selfie camera.
 Music playback is also great because the Desire 620 has HTC BoomSound audio technology and that makes it the smart choice for music lovers.